Kong/docs.konghq.com/app/docs/0.3.2/proxy-layer-reference.md

   - b.
 If the user is not the one configured, ratelimiting is not applied
 - 6. Request is proxied

-**Note**: The proxying of the request might happen before or after plugins execution, since each plugin can hook itself anywhere in the lifecycle of a request.
-In this case (authentication + ratelimiting), it is of course mandatory that those plugins be executed **before** proxying happens.
+**Note**: The proxying of a request might happen before or after plugins execution, since each plugin can hook itself anywhere in the lifecycle of a request.
+In this case (authentication + ratelimiting) it is of course mandatory those plugins be executed **before** proxying happens.

 [adding-your-api]: /docs/{{page.kong_version}}/getting-started/adding-your-api
 [API]: /docs/{{page.kong_version}}/admin-api